meva/FiscalSunset/README.md

 ## 🚀 Demo

+The application is live and free to use at **[fiscalsunset.com](https://fiscalsunset.com)**.

-The application runs entirely in the browser with client-side calculations.
-Your financial data never leaves your device (unless you opt to use the optional AI advisor feature).
+It runs entirely in the browser as a static site hosted on S3.
+Your financial data never leaves your device (unless you use the optional AI advisor feature), thanks to local `IndexedDB` persistence.

 ## 📋 Prerequisites